 The interface is fairly simple and all the options are right there on the home page.

-So far, the methods or the apps described above lets you grab the frame of your choice, but the extracted photos are not the most detailed.
-If you want almost the same picture quality, thankfully, there's a little workaround.
+So far, the methods and the apps described above lets you grab the video frames of your choice, but the extracted photos are not the most detailed.
+If you want almost the same picture quality, thankfully, there’s a little workaround.

 For Live Photos